mysociety/mapit.poplus.org/docs/self-hosted/install/index.md

 Installation standalone with the example project
 ------------------------------------------------

+* The example project uses memcached, so install that:

+        sudo apt-get install memcached python-memcache

 * A standard git clone will get you the repository:

         git clone git://github.com/mysociety/mapit.git